Design a poster

 Text guidelines: size and font

-• Text must be large enough to read from 1-2 meters
+• Text large enough to read from 1-2 m

 • including the text in figures